Xilinx/xen/docs/misc/xen-command-line.markdown

 the latter two can be used to fine tune overwriting on from HVM context, and an entry from a native (PV or Xen) context.

+### buddy\_size (arm64)
+> `= <size in megabyte>`

+> Default: `64 MB`

+Amount of memory reserved for the buddy allocator when colored allocator is active.
+This options is useful only if coloring support is enabled.
+The colored allocator is meant as an alternative to the buddy allocator, since its allocation policy is by definition incompatible with the generic one.
+Since the Xen heap systems is not colored yet, we need to support the coexistence of the two allocators for now.
+This parameter, which is optional and for expert only, is used to set the amount of memory reserved to the buddy allocator.

 ### clocksource (x86)
 > `= pit | hpet | acpi | tsc`